 As a trainee teacher of physics on our SCITT, you will experience contrasting placements in our partner schools.

 You will spend most of your time on the job learning how to teach your subject specialism from experienced practitioners.
-Your timetable will grow organically as you progress through the curriculum, taking what you learn on our Fridays into what you do in the classroom Mon-Thurs.
+Your timetable will grow organically as you progress through the curriculum, taking what you learn on our professional studies programme into what you do in the classroom Mon-Thurs.